KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 1.  **Open the Chat Window**: Go to `Tools` > `Open AI Chat Window` > to open the chat tool window which can be docked or moved.
 Select your desired chat site from the dropdown (default is Google AI Studio).
 2.  **Chat with the AI**: Your code will appear in the prompt along with your message.
 Write your request (e.g., "Refactor this to be more efficient" or "Add exception handling").
 3.  **Send Code**: Open a code file.
 Then click one of the **"VS -> AI"** button options.
 You can send multiple code blocks or even multiple files, since each one has its own context.
-4.  **Review the Diff**: Once the AI provides a code block, select it in the chat window (or use the AI's "copy" button) and click an **"AI -> VS"** command.
+4.  **Review the Diff**: Once the AI provides a code block, highlight the text in the chat window (or use the AI's "copy" button) and click an **"AI -> VS"** command.
 A diff view will appear, showing the proposed changes.
 5.  **Accept or Decline**: If you like the changes, click "Accept" in the diff view.
 A backup of your solution will be created automatically.

 ---